peterheard01/logic-room/_posts/6-ways-cxos-lower-the-cost-of-software-development/2017-02-16-6-ways-cxos-lower-the-cost-of-software-development.md

 Bad decisions cost us money; apart from wasting time physically developing them, we waste resources managing their development.
 Bad feature decisions can often create bloated solutions with features that simply don't provide a good Return on Investment (ROI).

-In the [Human Factors International video](../../C:%5CUsers%5CLENOVO%5CDownloads%5C%5Bhttps:%5Cwww.youtube.com%5Cwatch%3Fv=O94kYyzqvTc%5D(https:%5Cwww.youtube.com%5Cwatch%3Fv=O94kYyzqvTc)), Dr. Susan Weinschenk notes that of those IT investments, up to 15% of IT projects are abandoned and at least 50% of a programmer's time during the project is spent doing rework that is avoidable.
+In the [Human Factors International video](https://www.youtube.com/user/HFIvideo){:target="_blank"}, Dr. Susan Weinschenk notes that of those IT investments, up to 15% of IT projects are abandoned and at least 50% of a programmer's time during the project is spent doing rework that is avoidable.
 Following best practices helps to identify challenges upfront so that a solution can be found early.

 By using data we can begin to profile our users and improve our decision making.
 The following approaches can be used:

 ### Web and Mobile Analytics

-For example, here is one such tool we use here at Logic Room [hotjar](https://www.hotjar.com){: target="_blank"} which helps us create HeatMaps that we use to monitor our homepage to see which links were clicked on the most.
+For example, here is one such tool we use here at Logic Room [hotjar](https://www.hotjar.com){:target="_blank"} which helps us create HeatMaps that we use to monitor our homepage to see which links were clicked on the most.

 You can get a very real idea of what it is that people want to do as soon as they come to our site; in our case - they want to read our blogs!